tethysplatform/tethys/docs/installation/production/manual/app_installation.rst

 Configure Additional App Settings
 =================================

-Set any additional required settings on the app settings page in the Tethys Portal admin pages (see :doc:`../../tethys_portal/admin_pages`).
+Set any additional required settings on the app settings page in the Tethys Portal admin pages (see :ref:`tethys_portal_app_settings`).

 Initialize Persistent Stores
 ============================